Fsociety-Mrn/High-Resolution-Cognate-I/README.md

 1.  the entire REACTJs folder move this on htdocs on your xamp (or any localserver equivalent)

+## cognate.sql

+this the table of entire system in PHPmyadmin import this "cognate.sql"

 ## backend sending email

 this server made from expressJs to run this do the following